4rays/http-request-builder/README.md

 Function composition shines in this task as REST APIs are often built using the same middleware approach, resulting in most requests sharing a lot of the same logic such as paths, authentication, headers, etc.

-Author note: I gave a talk about this topic here.

 ## Usage